stephmarie17/dev-finder/README.md

 ### How it works
 Use the search bar to search for developers by name.
 Click 'more' to view developer profile details.

+### Contributors
+Coded by Stephanie Aurelio as part of the React Front to Back course by Brad Traversy.